Ukraine opens symbolic synagogue at Holocaust site near Kyiv | DW | 14.05.2021

-Babyn Yar was the site one of the single biggest massacres of Jews by German Nazis.
-The new, folding synagogue recalls a book and is the first building in what will be a much larger memorial.
+Babyn Yar was the site of one of the single biggest massacres of Jews by German Nazis.
+The movable structure of the new, folding synagogue recalls a book and is the first building in what will be a much larger memorial.

 The building's richly decorated interior recalls the many ancient temples that once stood in western Ukraine